talkkonnect/talkkonnect/README.md

 * Currently in transmitting mode
 * Currently receiving an audio stream (someone is talking on the channel)
 * Heart Beat to indicate that talKKonnect is running
+* Currently in Voicetarget mode or Speaking in Normal mode for all clients on the channel to hear

 ### Software Features ###